breykurniawan/bitcoin-Puzzle/README.md

 Cryptographic research

-if you want to share coffee for me just send it to bc1qm46n3zvwtywfr7ufdeksnhztw9a95pj2pj08qa
+if you want to share coffee for me just send it to [bc1qm46n3zvwtywfr7ufdeksnhztw9a95pj2pj08qa](https://btcscan.org/address/bc1qm46n3zvwtywfr7ufdeksnhztw9a95pj2pj08qa)

-cheeerssss

 Security analysis